-Powell-Peralta, a California-based company sculpts the boards from hard, American yellow birch.
+Powell-Peralta, a California-based company sculpts this beginner skateboard from hard, American yellow birch.
 The wood may be light, but it’s also quite strong.
-They use water-resistant glue to hold the plies together using Powell-Peralta’s proprietary presses.
-The decks are pretty stiff and long-lasting, and popping them is a breeze.

 The skateboard features stable, high-quality Mini-Logo trucks made of premium alloys.
 The trucks turn well, thanks to their high-rebound bushings and heat-treated axles.

 It’s a medium concave deck (K20 concave, a radial concave shape) with a 6.88″ tail and a 6.63″ nose.

 The wheels are 53 mm Mini-logos at 101A, ideal for both park and street skating.
-You may have to swap them out for softer wheels if you’ll mostly skate street, though.
+You may have to swap them out for softer wheels if you’ll mostly skate rougher surfaces, though.

 - Made of hard yellow American birch